jacksonh1/slim_conservation_orthogroup_generation/examples/readme.md

 - `./ex3_all_human_genes/pipeline_all_human_ids_CLI_version.py` is the same script but it is run as a command line script.<br>

 Running on the full dataset using 62 cores, this pipeline took a few hours to run and generated around 10 Gb of data.
-When I ran it with align=True, it generate around 100 Gbs of data. <br>
+When I ran it with align=True, it generated around 100 Gbs of data. <br>

 ### `./pipeline_walkthrough_for_single_gene/`: